spicywagyu04/CADParser/README.md

 ## Re-implementation Details
 ### Modifications to Original Paper
+Since CADParser does not have public code, we needed to make the following modifications due to our limited domain knowledge and the paper's ambiguity in certain sections:

+* We used Fusion360 dataset instead of the CADParser dataset to train our model.
+This was because the CADParser dataset contains complex commands in JSON format that are difficult to preprocess into vectors.
+Preprocessing requires specific domain knowledge in CAD, and we did not have sufficient time to implement it.
+We were able to find a preprocessing script for commands line, arc, circle, and extrusion, which are the only commands that the Fusion360 dataset contains.
+  * The Fusion360 dataset contains around 8200 samples, compared to CADParser's 40,000+.
+* We implemented our own version of Fusion Module.
+The general architecture is similar to the paper's specification.
+The paper was not clear about how the Fusion Module handles variable command sequence length.
+Hence, we used a dynamic linear layer.
+Also, the paper did not specify Fusion Module's output dimension, which in our implementation is set to 64.

 ### Instructions for Running Our Code
+We recommend to run our code in CADParser.ipynb on Google Colab.
+The only dependency that requires installation is the DGL package for CUDA.
+DGL is a library for handling graph representations which we use for representing our CAD models' geometric features.
+The remaining dependencies are all within the default Colab environment and do not require installation.

+The code should be able to run successfully by running every cell from the top.

 ### Computational Resources
+We use a Google Colab L4 GPU to run our notebook.
+A T4 GPU would also work.

 ## Our Results